 Sadly there isn’t a cure for MBD once it gets bad enough but there are ways that you can improve their situation.
-Such as by giving them proper lighting, proper diet, and proper care in general for example shed control, cleaning their tank when they need it, making sure that there aren’t any faeces in their tank and stuff like that.
+Such as by giving them proper lighting, proper diet, and proper care in general for example shed control, cleaning their tank when they need it, making sure that there aren’t any feces in their tank and stuff like that.

-Also make sure that you are giving them proper supplements.
+Also, make sure that you are giving them proper supplements.
 Sometimes having liquid calcium is better than just the powdered form so I would look into all of those.

 Mites are external parasites that look like tiny little black dots that hide under and in between your dragon’s scales and live off of their blood.
-They can also be red, orange or tan in color depending on the type of mite and when they have last fed on the dragon.
+They can also be red, orange, or tan in color depending on the type of mite and when they have last fed on the dragon.